wellyshen/react-cool-starter/README.md

 Now the app should be running at [http://localhost:8080/](http://localhost:8080/)

-> Note: You can change the port number that you want from `./package.json`.
+> Note: You can change the port that you want from `./package.json`.

 ## NPM Script Commands